CarlosCaltzontzin/brewery-app/README.md

 ## Installation

-To run the application locally, follow these steps (assumming you have npm installed):
+To run the application locally, follow these steps:

 ```bash
 # 1. Clone the repository with HTTPS